microsoft/code-with-engineering-playbook/README.md

 This is our playbook.
 All contributions welcome!
 Please feel free to submit a pull request to get involved.

+> **Note:** If you are reading this on github - head over to [https://microsoft.github.io/code-with-engineering-playbook/](https://microsoft.github.io/code-with-engineering-playbook/) for a better reading experience

 ## Why Have A Playbook

 * To increase overall efficiency for team members and the whole team in general.